 A deliberate unbalance of 4UB per plane [see 4.4.6.3.3, Equation (5) or Equation (6)] shall be applied to the rotor.
 The weights shall be placed at the balance planes in-phase to excite the first lateral critical speed.
 In cases where the 2nd or higher order lateral critical speeds may encroach on the running speed range separation margin, the test shall also be performed with the weights placed at the balance planes 180 out-of-phase.
 In cases where an overhung mass is present (e.g. a fan or coupling) resulting in a bending mode with maximum deflections at the shaft end, the tests shall also be performed with unbalance weights placed on the coupling.
 The amount of unbalance to be added to the overhung mass shall be based on four times the allowable residual unbalance in the overhung mass (e.g. from API 671, the assembled coupling may be balanced to 40Wc/N, where Wc is the weight of the coupling and N is the maximum continuous speed; in this case, the amount of unbalance to be added to the coupling should be 160Wo/N, where Wo is the weight of the overhung mass).

-The tests can be performed with The unbalance weights may be placed at any location on the balance planes or coupling.
+The unbalance weights may be placed at any location on the balance planes or coupling.
 Each test also shall be repeated with the weights moved to new positions 90 from the original positions to determine the sensitivity of the rotor response to unbalance weight placement.
 The maximum response obtained shall be used as the acceptance criteria.

 The machine shall be run to 120 % of its rated speed with the unbalance weights attached and then allowed to coast to rest.
 The shaft vibration relative to the bearing housing shall be plotted vs. speed at no increments of no more than 50 rpm and recorded.
 Machines shall meet the following criteria.